 UCC, Corporate, Due Diligence, Revised Article 9

 In the pre-funding phase, lenders perform public records searches to uncover any existing liens or outstanding financial obligations that bind their prospect.
 Searching helps lenders determine if they could obtain a priority position to collect if they decide to fund the deal.
+Companies who require additional intelligence and insight in corporate due diligence may wish to hire investigators to assist with the process.

 Coming Soon: Updated Website with New UCC & Corporate Risk Management Resources